PlagueHO/CosmosDB/docs/Set-CosmosDbStoredProcedure.md

 Accept wildcard characters: False
 ```

-### -KeyType
+### -Database
-The type of key that will be used to access ths CosmosDB.
+The name of the database to access in the CosmosDB account.

 ```yaml
 Type: String